Research & Evaluation

-Jump into you imaginary time machine and send us a postcard from the future – what is the world like in your ideal vision?
-Simply share your postcard with us @festofnature and use the hashtag #whatnextfornature.
+Jump into your imaginary time machine to the year 2045 and send us a postcard from the future – what is the world like in your ideal vision?
+Your postcard can be homemade, or you can download a template here.
+Simply write a message, and share your postcard with us @festofnature and use the hashtag #whatnextfornature.

-This is your chance to share your vision for the future of the environment with @defrauk and help create a new future for people, places and wildlife in England.
+This is your chance to share your vision for the future of the environment with Defra (UK Government Department for the Environment, Food and Rural Affairs) and help create a new future for people, places and wildlife in England.